-Free educational sessions at Europe House.
-Specially designed to be interactive, politically neutral and suitable for 14-18 year olds at schools and colleges, including those studying for GCSE, A-Level and BTEC qualifications.
+Free educational sessions at Europe House or in your school.
+These have been specially designed to be interactive, politically neutral and suitable for 14-18 year olds at schools and colleges, including those studying for GCSE, A-Level and BTEC qualifications.
 They are completely free of charge.
 You can also request a session to be held at your school or college.

 Each session includes several engaging activities.
 These culminate in a debate where students discuss EU-related issues which are most important for them.

-Whether you're teaching about Europe in Geography, History, Citizenship or Politics, a visit to the European Parliament information office in the UK will help support your work and enhance your students' learning.
+Whether you're teaching about Europe in Geography, History, Languages, Economics, Citizenship or Politics, a visit to the European Parliament Liaison Office in London will help support your work and enhance your students' learning.
 We will work with you to ensure that your visit is really valuable.